 This 86-room lodge not only has endless views over a vast valley, but it also sits on the banks of the Kenai River, which teems with fish.
 With vaulted ceilings made of naturally finished wood, cozy sitting areas with wood-burning stoves and private porches, it’s easy to feel like the whole place is yours.
 The area is famous for its fishing, but you also have easy access to Kenai Fjords National Park, a wild land filled with glaciers, marine ...more

 Alaska Heavenly Lodge offers the best of both worlds: all the seclusion and luxury normally associated with fly-in lodges, as well as the affordability and convenience of being on the road system.
-Built in 1974, Alaska Heavenly Lodge is made up of three hand-hewn log cabins.
-The Main Lodge features a full kitchen, a 16-person dining room table, a comfy sitting area with a wood-burning fireplace, a loft library, and a deck overlooking the Kenai ...more
+Built in 1974, Alaska Heavenly Lodge is made up of three hand-hewn log cabins available to rent for your private group.
+The Main Lodge features a full kitchen, a 16-person dining room table, a comfy sitting area with a wood-burning fireplace, a loft ...more

 If you have your own canoe or kayak, stop for a paddle on Skilak Lake, located in the Kenai National Wildlife Refuge.
 For a quick hike with good views, go down Skilak Lake Road, past Hidden Lake campground, to Skilak Lake Lookout Trail.
 Get a glimpse of Skilak Glacier and look out over the lake.
 You can be up and back in 1−1.5 hours.
 Up for something longer?
 Here are two good day hikes: Depending on time, tackle the Skyline Trail.
 Right… ...more